Chapter 742-3 Retirement

 (1) The lump sum value shall be the sum of the participant contributions, less the matching contributions, plus interest.

-(2) The interest rate will be five per cent and will be calculated according to paragraph (F)(2) of this rule.
+(2) The interest rate shall be calculated according to paragraph (F)(2) of this rule.

 (J) A reemployed retirant who elects to receive a monthly annuity as provided in division (F)(2) of section 742.26 of the Revised Code shall not be permitted to designate multiple beneficiaries when selecting a plan of payment.